bakdata/kpops/docs/docs/user/references/cli-commands.md

 **Options**:

 * `--name TEXT`: Name of the new KPOps project.
 A new directory with the provided name will be created.
-Leave empty to use the existing dir provided via `--path`.
+Leave empty to use the existing dir provided via `[PATH]`.
 * `--config-include-opt / --no-config-include-opt`: Whether to include non-required settings in the generated 'config.yaml'  [default: no-config-include-opt]
 * `--help`: Show this message and exit.